-Written Notice - Formal disciplinary documentation that is issued to a non-probationary classified employee when counseling has failed to correct misconduct or performance problems or when an employee commits a more serious offense.
-A Wwritten Naotice may be accompanied by additional actions including suspension; a demotion or transfer with reduced responsibilities and disciplinary salary action; a transfer to an equivalent position in a different work area; or termination.
-Written Naotices are organized into three groups according to the severity of the misconduct or behavior.
+Written Notice - Formal disciplinary documentation that is issued when counseling has failed to correct misconduct or performance problems or when an employee commits a more serious offense.
+A written notice may be accompanied by additional actions including suspension; a demotion or transfer with reduced responsibilities and disciplinary salary action; a transfer to an equivalent position in a different work area; or termination.
+Written notices are organized into three groups according to the severity of the misconduct or behavior.